cfengine/documentation/reference/promise-types/packages.markdown

 **Allowed input range**: `.+`

-**Synopsis**: Command to verify the correctness of an installed package
+**Description**: Command to verify the correctness of an installed package

 **Example**: